naslab-projects/ME597-Fall2024/2-Kinematics_&_Control/1-Lab_2_instructions.md

 #### Part A: Connect to Robot via ROS2 (Group)

-1. With your lab partner, ensure you can communicate with the Turtlebot4 via ROS2 on your PC.
+1. With your lab partner, set up communication with the Turtlebot4 via ROS2 on your PC.
 Follow the instructions here: [5-Turtlebot4_use.md](https://github.com/naslab-projects/ME597-Fall2024/blob/main/2-Kinematics_&_Control/Resources/5-Turtlebot4_use.md).
 If you have issues, ask for help.

-2. Connect to the Turtlebot4 with your PC via ROS2 (not ssh).
+2. Now that you have connected to the robot with your PC via ROS2 (not ssh), you are able to subscribe and publish to the robot's topics.
+Run this in your terminal to manually publish to the robot's `/cmd_vel`:

+    ```ros2 topic pub /robot/cmd_vel geometry_msgs/msg/Twist "{linear: {x: 0.1, y: 0.0, z: 0.0}, angular: {x: 0.0, y: 0.0, z: 1.0}}"```

 #### Part B: PID Implementation on Physical Robot (Group)
+3. The Turtlebot3 and Turtlebot4 are very similar, however, there are tw`o small changes you will need to make to convert your code from being used on the Turtlebot3 to the Turtlebot4.
+    1. The `/robot` namespace: You need to modify your publisher and subscriber initializations to use this namespace for their topics.

+        What is a namespace?
+In general, a namespace simply acts as a prefix for nodes, parameters, topics, and other interfaces in the system.
+Namespaces are often used to differentiate multiple robot's data on the same network.
+For example, when you do `ros2 topic list` you may have noticed that all the topics are in the form `/robot/<topicname>`.
+In this case, they are all in the 'robot' namespace

+        Although namespaces are typically optional, in the current version of the Turtlebot4 software, namespaces are required for it to function properly (for reasons you can ignore).
+Your robot's namespace was arbitrarily set to 'robot'.
+Any other string would have worked just as well ('my_robot', 'robot1', 'turtle', etc).
+Since we chose 'robot', all of the topics have the prefix `/robot`, and you must reflect that in your publisher and subscriber.
+    1. Laserscan angles: In your turtlebot3 simulator implementation, you used a specific index of the 'ranges' attribute - `ranges[index]`.
+The forward facing index is different for the Turtlebot3 and the Turtlebot4.
+For the Turtlebot4, you can either determine it from these resources: [RPLidar Frame](https://github.com/allenh1/rplidar_ros/blob/ros2/rplidar_A1.png) & [Laserscan message definition](http://docs.ros.org/en/api/sensor_msgs/html/msg/LaserScan.html); or trial and error.
 3. Run your PID node on your PC to control the Turtlebot4.
 4. Record a video of your PID code running on the robot and submit it on Gradescope.